Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.8 |

 This value orchestrates the speed of many natural processes in each chunk.
-Crops grow, grass spreads, leaves decompose, ice melts: all of this depends on this parameter.
+Crops grow, grass spreads, leaves decay, ice melts: all of this depends on this parameter.

 | Setting | Result Obtained |